Cray-HPE/docs-csm/operations/network/management_network/update_management_network_firmware.md

 VSX software upgrade command can automatically upgrade both of the peers in VSX topology by staging upgrade and automatically doing traffic shifting between peers to minimize impact to network.
 In below examples we will give you the option for standalone and vsx-pair upgrade.

-## Aruba Firmware Update - standalone
+## Aruba Firmware Update - Standalone

 SSH into the switch you want to upgrade.